SreevikramChandrasekhar/COEN-241--Winter-2023/HW3/README.txt

 *** Results: ['2.32 Mbits/sec', '2.66 Mbits/sec']

 Ans 3c.
-The throughput is higher between h1 and h2 that h1 and h8 because there are lesser number of switches between h1 and h2.
+The throughput is higher between h1 and h2 than h1 and h8 because there are lesser number of switches between h1 and h2.
 Hence, a longer time is required to transfer the data from h1 to h8.

 Ans 4.
 By adding log.info("Switch observing traffic: %s" % (self.connection)) in the line number 107 "of_tutorial" controller we can get the details, which help us to observe the traffic.
 Once we run the of_tutorial.py file we can observe that all switches receive traffic, and are flooded with packets as h1 to h8 is connected with switches.